gsr-Dev/GRT-Hotel---Practice-/README.md

 # GRT-Hotel---Practice-

-This is just a practise of using HTML 5 and CSS 3
+This is a practise of using HTML 5 and CSS 3 to make a responsive hotel website using floats and media queries.